mcquest72/AGROalert/README.md

 Our sincere appreciation goes to our digital Governor, His Execellency, Rev Fr.
 Dr. Hycinth Iormem Alia, for this wonderful opportunity to leaverage this tech skills.
 May God bless you sir.

-We wish to also thank our mentors [@katfogy](https://github.com/katfogy), for his guidance of which without him, we wouldn't have to come this far, thank you boss.
+We wish to also thank our mentors [@katfogy](https://github.com/katfogy), and [@giftednathan](https://github.com/giftednathan) for their guidance and support without which we wouldn't have come this far.
+We appreciate you.